-Mostly because I have Netflix, don’t really enforce a bedtime and agree that chocolate doughnuts are a fine Sunday breakfast, my eldest niece often likes to sleep over at my place.
-And while she’s still young enough to think I’m cool, I work hard to be the best possible role model I can be for her – and that includes for money matters.
+I have Netflix.
+I don’t really enforce a bedtime.
+And I agree that chocolate doughnuts are a fine Sunday breakfast.
+These are the reasons my eldest niece often likes to sleep over at my place.
+And while she’s still young enough to think I’m cool, I work hard to be the best possible role model I can be for her.
+And that includes finances.

-Though the value of instilling healthy attitudes towards saving and spending is now generally accepted in society at large – several provinces, including Ontario, have or will soon launch financial knowledge classes in primary and secondary school – raising financially savvy children remains basically a family affair.
-Yes, parents will likely take the lead, but young ones absorb everything around them in those all-important early years and, as a result, aunts, uncles, grandparents and godparents can have a huge impact on the money habits these beloved children will carry with them into adulthood.
+Yes, parents will likely take the lead, but young ones absorb everything around them in those all-important early years.
+As a result, aunts, uncles, grandparents, and godparents can have a huge impact on the money habits children will carry with them into adulthood.

 Talk to kids about money

 On our weekends together, I will often take my niece to a local children’s bookstore.
 There, I tell her she has $25 to spend.
 We wander around and read the backs of books, and together we do the math to figure out how many books she can buy.
 (Yes, we include the tax.)
 It creates an opportunity to have an age-appropriate conversation around money.

 Your lifestyle or approach to finances might be different from their parents.
 That’s okay.
 A diversity of positive money experiences and perspectives can lead to a broader, deeper understanding of the way practical personal finance works in the real world.

 Read more: Have you had a family meeting about money?

 It’s difficult not to splurge and spoil young children: I find myself looking for sparkly silver shoes for my three-year-old niece because she loves dressing up.
 I must restrain myself from buying Star Wars-themed shoes for my nieces and nephew.